 Day 5: Conquering Your Dungeon

 The first days are so painful sometimes but I know days five and six are coming.
 God does not leave us alone to climb out of our dungeons.
 He helps us in conquering them.
 Today’s message not difficult to write because I am so familiar with it.
 For me, the encouragement and strength as essential–the very purposes we are gathered.
 I pray God’s Word does not return void, penetrating your own heart and mind.
+He is about conquering your dungeon.

 I have said these things to you, that in me you may have peace.
 In the world, you will have tribulation.
 But take heart; I have overcome the world.”